dspinellis/latex-advice/README.md

 ## Use Continuous Integration

-Once you have automated your build, you are ready for the next step: CI for LaTeX documents!
+Once you have automated your build, you are ready for the next step: continuous integration (CI) for LaTeX documents.
 Executing an automated build on every commit allows you to easily spot accidentally forgotten auxiliary files such as images or tables.
 You can also easily isolate changes that broke the build and that are sometimes hard to debug later.
-Moreover, it creates a defined way to build your project that every collaborator can rely on.
+Moreover, CI creates a defined way to build your project, on which every collaborator can rely on.

 Thanks to [travis-ci-latex-pdf](https://github.com/harshjv/travis-ci-latex-pdf),
-there is a ready-made solution for Travis CI that you just need to copy into your project to get started.
+there is a ready-made solution for [Travis CI](http://travis-ci.org/) that you just need to copy into your project to get started.

+Another alternative involves integrating the [ChkTeX](http://www.nongnu.org/chktex/) linter into the build process.
+This checks documents for certain LaTeX anti-patterns, such as the use of `...` instead of the typographically correct `\dots` or other such violations.
+Users can define their own rules, too, for example to enforce consistency in the spelling of certain phrases.
+Now it is up to you to create ChkTeX rules to enforce the guidelines in this document.
+If you do, please share them.

 ## Automate the management of bibliographic references
 * Create one or more centrally-managed bibliography files for your